Azure/arc_jumpstart_docs/docs/azure_arc_jumpstart/azure_arc_k8s/day2/gke/gke_monitor/_index.md

 in this scenario, you will hook the GKE cluster to Azure Monitor by deploying the [Azure Monitor agent](https://docs.microsoft.com/azure/azure-monitor/platform/log-analytics-agent) on your Kubernetes cluster in order to start collecting telemetry.

-> **NOTE: This guide assumes you already deployed a GKE cluster and connected it to Azure Arc.
-If you haven't, this repository offers you a way to do so in an automated fashion using [Terraform](/azure_arc_jumpstart/azure_arc_k8s/gke/gke_terraform/).**
+> > **Note:** This guide assumes you already deployed a GKE cluster and connected it to Azure Arc.
+If you haven't, this repository offers you a way to do so in an automated fashion using [Terraform](/azure_arc_jumpstart/azure_arc_k8s/gke/gke_terraform/).

 ## Prerequisites